konpyutaika/nigoapi/pkg/registry/docs/BucketFlowsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **CreateFlowVersion**
-> VersionedFlowSnapshot CreateFlowVersion(ctx, bucketId, flowId, body)
-Create flow version
+> VersionedFlowSnapshot CreateFlowVersion(ctx, bucketId, flowId, body, optional) Create flow version

 Creates the next version of a flow.
 The version number of the object being created must be the next available version integer.
 Flow versions are immutable after they are created.